 Intro to Hand-building is a structured course ideal for beginners who want to learn the skills, techniques and craft of hand-building.
 You will learn hand-building fundamentals and experiment with various techniques.

-Please note that courses marked with * are ACFE-funded classes.
+Please note that all pottery courses are ACFE-funded (Adult Funded Community Education) classes.

 All students will need to provide Photo ID, Medicare and complete paperwork in order to participate in these specific classes.
 ACFE-funding allows us to continue running programs for our community at accessible prices so we appreciate the co-operation.

 Tuesday Afternoons 1pm – 3.30pm

 Thursday Evenings Intro to Handbuilding 6.30pm – 9pm